teejay-tems/Restaurant-Orders-Analysis/README.md

 **2. Standardization:**
 - Ensured consistent naming conventions for item name and categories in the menu item tables.
-- Standardized price formats (e.g., ensuring all prices are in the same currency (USD) format).

 **3. Duplicate Removal:**
 - To preserve data integrity and avoid skewed analysis results.